Medications that worsen dementia: A clinical guide

 Dementia is not a disease itself but rather a symptom of multiple diseases, of which the most common is Alzheimer’s disease.

-The brain is a complex structure that is responsible for regulating almost every single function of the body.
+The brain is a complex organ that regulates almost every function of the body.
 Physical changes such as the buildup of proteins, low supply of red blood cells or alpha-synuclein (a protein implicated in Parkinson’s disease) clumps in the brain structure can impair cognitive function, leading to the development and progression of dementia.
 However, you can slow down dementia with medication.

 • Mild: This is the initial stage of the disease and is not life-threatening.
 It involves forgetting stuff related to everyday life.
 Medication for the early stages of dementia is available.

-• Moderate: As the disease progresses, the condition of the patient also worsens.
+• Moderate: As the disease progresses, the condition also worsens.
 The patient may suffer from a continuous state of confusion, and the memory deteriorates even more.
 Medical management of dementia can greatly improve the quality of life.

-• Severe: It is the last stage of dementia, characterised by an inability to perform everyday tasks, and communicate effectively.
+• Severe: It is the last stage of dementia, characterised by an inability to perform everyday tasks and communicate effectively.
 Patients usually need assistive care at this stage.
-Medication for late-stage dementia includes rivastigmine, and dementia medication donepezil, to name a few.
+Medication for late-stage dementia includes rivastigmine and donepezil, among others.

 Now that you have a sound understanding of what dementia is, let’s move forward to what medications can cause dementia.
 Here’s a list of medications that may cause dementia: